theforeman/kafo/README.md

 - /my/plugin/hooks
 ```

 You can register as many hooks as you need.
-The order of execution for particular hook type
+The order of execution for a particular hook type
 is based on hook file name.

-If you want to cancel installation you can use ```exit``` method and specify an exit code.
+If you want to cancel the installation you can use the ```exit``` method and specify an exit code.

 ## Colors

 Everybody loves colors right?
-In case you don't you can disable them using ```--no-colors```
+In case you don't you can disable them using the ```--no-colors```
-argument or disallow them in installer config file (search for ```colors:``` key and set
+argument or disallow them in the installer config file (search for ```colors:``` key and set
 it to false).
 If you don't touch this setting, kafo will try to detect whether colors
 are supported and will enable/disable it accordingly.

 Kafo supports two sets of colors, one for terminals with bright and one for dark backround.
 You can specify your installer default scheme in installer config file (```color_of_background```
 key).
-Or user can override this default setting by ```--color-of-background``` argument.
+Alternatively the user can override this default setting with the ```--color-of-background``` argument.
 Possible values are ```dark``` and ```bright```.

-You can reuse kafo color schema in your custom hooks (so you can reuse dark/bright logic).
+You can reuse the kafo color schema in your custom hooks (so you can reuse dark/bright logic).
 Look at this example in bin/foreman-installer
 ```ruby
 #!/usr/bin/env ruby